brandon-gong/brandon-gong.github.io/random.md

 *My first time trying Nepali cuisine!
 Really delicious.
 The dish I got was called ghar ko thali; from left to right, a rice pudding for dessert, black lentil dal, spinach, bean/potato/bamboo curry, and a goat curry.
 Picked radish on the side as well.
-Absolutely delicious.*
+I also got momos and sel roti.*

 ![]({{site.baseurl}}/assets/recent-gallery/recent-2.jpg)
 *I stumbled upon this quaint little bookshop in DC.
 There were books absolutely